offbyone/ideas/content/old/meta/postings-not-working.md

 slug: postings-not-working
 status: draft

-Just a note, if you\'re reading this and can\'t seem to comment (since that seems to be the case).
+Just a note, if you're reading this and can't seem to comment (since that seems to be the case).

-Drop me a note at chris (at) offlineblog {dot} com and let me know, please, what the error message is (copy and paste the page, please) and i\'ll try fix it.
+Drop me a note at chris (at) offlineblog {dot} com and let me know, please, what the error message is (copy and paste the page, please) and i'll try fix it.